sandeshkhairnar/Industrial-Equipment-Defect-Classification/README.md

 ---

 ## 4. Run the Jupyter Notebook
--Open model_training.ipynb in Google Colab.
+- Open model_training.ipynb in Google Colab.
--Adjust hyperparameters as needed.
+- Adjust hyperparameters as needed.
--Run the notebook cells sequentially to train and evaluate the model.
+- Run the notebook cells sequentially to train and evaluate the model.

 ---
 ## 🧑‍💻 Model Training & Compilation